theexperiential/Cuepid/README.md

 Many features planned, including a timeline of sorts...
 Feel free to leave feedback/bug reports in the Issues section, or drop us a line at hello@tec.design

-Coded with :heart: in Shanghai and LA.
+Coded with :heart: in Shanghai and LA